inverno-io/inverno-mods/inverno-security/README.md

 It is important to remember that when using a defaulting strategy, the order into which parameters are specified in the query can impact results.
 For instance, the wildcard strategy gives priority to the permission defined with the most parameters and in case of conflict to parameters defined from left to right in the query.

-> *With great power comes great responsability.* As you can imagine, this particular permission-based access controller implementation is quite complex and requires rigor to be used properly.
+> *With great power comes great responsibility.* As you can imagine, this particular permission-based access controller implementation is quite complex and requires rigor to be used properly.
 The more parameters are considered, the more difficult it is to define permissions.
 This might also have an impact on performances, especially when a defaulting strategy is used (wildcard defaulting may require `2^n` queries on the configuration source where `n` is the number of parameter).
 As a guideline, you should try to consider limited number of parameters (ideally two and not more than three) and consider caching permissions.

 > As of now, the impact on performances that might be introduced by the `ConfigurationSourcePermissionBasedAccessController` is still unclear due to limited real-life feedbacks which is why no big decision was taken yet to provide caching solutions.
 Possible solutions include using multiple dedicated Redis replicas when using a `RedisConfigurationSource` or caching the complete list of permissions by user in an in-memory configuration source.